palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/env-prep.rst

     $ export CALACCESS_WEBSITE_ENV=PROD

-If you are using virtualenv and virtualenvwrapper (as we recommend), you might add the above line of code to your ``$VIRTUAL_ENV/bin/postactivate`` script so that whenever you start the project's virtual environment (like so):
+If you are using virtualenv and virtualenvwrapper (as we recommend), you might add the above line of code to your ``$VIRTUAL_ENV/bin/postactivate`` script so that whenever you start the project's virtual environment, like so:

 .. code-block:: bash